OracleCPS/odi_config_martha/readme.md

 2. Prerequisites:

- a.
-Verify your OPatch version.
+    1. Verify your OPatch version.
 Execute commands:
-  i. cd /u01/app/oracle/middleware/OPatch
-  ii. ./opatch version
+    `cd /u01/app/oracle/middleware/OPatch`
+    `./opatch version`
    OPatch should be 13.3 or later
- b.
-Verify the OUI Inventory.
-Execute command: iii. ./opatch lsinventory -jre \$JAVA\_HOME/jre
+    2. Verify the OUI Inventory.
+Execute this command:
+    `./opatch lsinventory -jre \$JAVA\_HOME/jre`
    This command should NOT error out
- c.
-In user oracle's home edit file ".bashrc" and add the following lines at the end:
+     3. In user oracle's home edit file ".bashrc" and add the following lines at the end:
 ```
 export ORACLE\_HOME=/u01/app/oracle/middleware
 export PATH=\${ORACLE\_HOME}/OPatch:\${PATH}
 ```
-3\.
-Log out from oracle and login back again
+3. Log out from oracle and login back again

-4\.
-If you started the weblogic servers, log into weblogic server and stop all servers and processes in the domain; that is admin server and node server (JCSODICS\_server\_1 and JCSODICS\_adminserver)
+4. If you started the weblogic servers, log into weblogic server and stop all servers and processes in the domain; that is admin server and node server (JCSODICS\_server\_1 and JCSODICS\_adminserver)

-5\.
-Make sure ODI Studio is NOT running
+5. Make sure ODI Studio is NOT running

-6\.
-Unzip patch "26669648"
+6. Unzip patch "26669648"

-7\.
-Navigate into the patch directory (for example: `/u01/app/oracle/tools/home/oracle/Patches/26669648`)
+7. Navigate into the patch directory (for example: `/u01/app/oracle/tools/home/oracle/Patches/26669648`)

-8\.
-Execute command: opatch apply
+8. Execute command: opatch apply

-9\.
-Once the patch is applied successfully, we need to upgrade the ODI schema repositories
+9. Once the patch is applied successfully, we need to upgrade the ODI schema repositories

- d.
-Execute command: `cd /u01/app/oracle/middleware/oracle\_common/upgrade/bin`
+    1. Execute command: `cd /u01/app/oracle/middleware/oracle\_common/upgrade/bin`
- e.
-Execute command: `./ua`
+    2. Execute command: `./ua`
- f.
-Click "Next" in the ***Welcome*** screen
+    3. Click "Next" in the ***Welcome*** screen
- g.
-Select "All Schemas Used By a Domain" in screen ***Selected Schemas*** (once selected the name of the screen will change to ***All Schemas***)
+    4. Select "All Schemas Used By a Domain" in screen ***Selected Schemas*** (once selected the name of the screen will change to ***All Schemas***)
- h.
-Provide the directory of the weblogic domain:   /u01/data/domains/JCSODICS\_domain
+    5. Provide the directory of the weblogic domain:   /u01/data/domains/JCSODICS\_domain
 ![](images/100/media/image9.png)

- i.
-Click on "Next" button
+    6. Click on "Next" button
- j.
-The next screen, ***Component List***, will show a list of all the repositories under the selected domain that will be upgraded.
+    7. The next screen, ***Component List***, will show a list of all the repositories under the selected domain that will be upgraded.
 Verify this is the domain you want to upgrade and that "Oracle Data Integrator" repository is in the list and click on "Next" button
 ![](images/100/media/image10.png)

- k.
-The ***Prerequisites*** screen is just a list of items that you must check and verify before you can proceed.
+    8. The ***Prerequisites*** screen is just a list of items that you must check and verify before you can proceed.
 Check the boxes and then click on the "Next" button
 ![](images/100/media/image11.png)
 **NOTE: The Upgrade Assistant will not verify that the prerequisites have been met**

- l.
-On **[OPSS Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button
+    9. On **[OPSS Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button
- m.
-The program gathers the necessary information for the following fields.
+    10. The program gathers the necessary information for the following fields.
 Click on "Next" button
 ![](images/100/media/image12.png)

- n.
-On **[ODI Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button
+    11. On **[ODI Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button
- o.
-The program gathers the necessary information for the following fields.
+    12. The program gathers the necessary information for the following fields.
 Click on "Next" button
 ![](images/100/media/image13.png)

- p.
-On ODI Options screen, select all the options available and then click on "Next" button
+    13. On ODI Options screen, select all the options available and then click on "Next" button
 ![](images/100/media/image14.png)

- q.
-On screen ***ODI Supervisor***, provide: iv.
-ODI Supervisor name: SUPERVISOR
-  v.
-ODI Supervisor Password: the password assigned to the SUPERVISOR user (for example Welcome\#1)
+    14. On screen ***ODI Supervisor***, provide: ODI Supervisor name: `SUPERVISOR`, ODI Supervisor Password: the password assigned to the SUPERVISOR user (for example Welcome\#1)
- r.
-Once the information has been provided, click on the "Next" button
+    15. Once the information has been provided, click on the "Next" button
 ![](images/100/media/image15.png)

- s.
-On **[MDS Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
+    16. On **[MDS Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
- t.
-The program gathers the necessary information for the following fields.
+    17. The program gathers the necessary information for the following fields.
 Click on "Next" button
 ![](images/100/media/image16.png)

- u.
-On **[IAU Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
+    18. On **[IAU Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
- v.
-The program gathers the necessary information for the following fields.
+    19. The program gathers the necessary information for the following fields.
 Click on "Next" button
 ![](images/100/media/image17.png)

- w.
-On **[STB Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
+    20. On **[STB Schema]{.underline}** screen, provide the DB admin user (SYS as sysdba) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
- x.
-The program gathers the necessary information for the following fields.
+    21. The program gathers the necessary information for the following fields.
 Click on "Next" button
 ![](images/100/media/image18.png)
- y.
-On **[WLS Schema]{.underline}** screen, provide the DB admin user (SYS) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
+    22. On **[WLS Schema]{.underline}** screen, provide the DB admin user (SYS) and its password, then click the "Connect" button (if users and passwords are the same as the previous screens, the application will automatically provide them)
- z.
-The program gathers the necessary information for the following fields.
+    23. The program gathers the necessary information for the following fields.
 Click on "Next" button
 ![](images/100/media/image19.png)

- a.
-The Examine screen will provide a list of the available components and if they require or not and are ready or not for the upgrade.
+    24. The Examine screen will provide a list of the available components and if they require or not and are ready or not for the upgrade.
 Click on the "Next" button
 ![](images/100/media/image20.png)

- b.
-The ***Upgrade Summary*** screen will provide all the information about the processes that will be performed and the schemas in which they will be performed.
+    25. The ***Upgrade Summary*** screen will provide all the information about the processes that will be performed and the schemas in which they will be performed.
 Click on the "Upgrade" button to start the upgrade process, this will take some time so be patient
 ![](images/100/media/image21.png)

- c.
-The ***Upgrade Progress*** screens shows information about the progress of the upgrade.
+    26. The ***Upgrade Progress*** screens shows information about the progress of the upgrade.
 Click on the "Next" button
 ![](images/100/media/image22.png)

- d.
-The ***Upgrade Success*** screen summarizes the upgrade.
+    27. The ***Upgrade Success*** screen summarizes the upgrade.
 Click on "Close" button
 ![](images/100/media/image23.png)

 10. Clearing of the JDev cache is required.

- e.
-Execute command: `cd /u01/app/oracle/tools/home/oracle/.odi`
+    1. Execute command: `cd /u01/app/oracle/tools/home/oracle/.odi`
- f.
-Execute command: `rm -rf system12.2.1.3.0`
+    2. Execute command: `rm -rf system12.2.1.3.0`

-11\.
-Return to web document `https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/FMW_UpperStack_on_JCS/odi_on_jcs_obe/provisioning_oracle_data_integrator_cloud_service.html` section "Post-Configuration Tasks".
+11. Return to web document `https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/FMW_UpperStack_on_JCS/odi_on_jcs_obe/provisioning_oracle_data_integrator_cloud_service.html` section "Post-Configuration Tasks".

 ## Appendix A - VCN